sylumer/automators/Episodes/050-099/EP068 - Stephen Millard and ThoughtAsylum.md

 ![[Logo.jpg|200x200]]

 # Synopsis
-Stephen Millard from Thought Asylum joins in to share his automation journey and his extraordinary ecosystem of plugins Drafts.
+Stephen Millard from ThoughtAsylum joins in to share his automation journey and his extraordinary ecosystem of plugins Drafts.

 # Hosts
 - [[David Sparks]]